-It’s become a familiar part of the landscape.
+Satellite TV is a familar part of our world.
+It has been for decades.
 Chances are if you don’t have a dish on your roof, someone in your neighborhood does.
 Between DIRECTV and DISH, there are close to twenty million satellite TV subscribers, meaning close to one in ten homes is getting television service from the sky.
 That’s a pretty impressive success rate for an industry that barely existed twenty years ago.

-Satellite television means any live video service supplied via earth-orbiting satellite, and can be separated out into three categories: Free-to-Air (FTA), FreeView and Direct Broadcast Satellite (DBS.)
-While the basic technologies for both are the same, one has become almost extinct while the other thrives.
+Satellite television means any live video service supplied via earth-orbiting satellite, and can be loosely separated out into four categories: Free-to-Air (FTA), FreeView, Direct Broadcast Satellite (DBS), and private networks.
+While the basic technologies for both are the same, one has become largely extinct while others have dominated.
 Let’s look a little closer at what makes satellite TV work.

 There’s a formula that tells us how quickly an object is going to go around the earth, and it has to do with how close it is.
 As something is closer to the earth, gravity pulls it faster and faster, while further objects travel around the earth slowly.
 The International Space Station goes around the earth every 92 minutes, while the moon, which is much further away, makes the trip in about 29.5 days.
 The sweet spot for communications satellites is roughly 22,000 miles above mean sea level.
 At that distance an orbit of the earth takes exactly one day, meaning the satellite seems to hang in space above a particular point on earth.